 - Assess operations management in healthcare based upon knowledge of current literature and industry best practices.

-The student will be placed into a group for the Research Project.
-The group of students will research at least 20 scholarly articles from peer-reviewed journals to establish research for the Final Document of the Research Project.
+The student will research at least 20 scholarly articles from peer-reviewed journals to establish research for the Final part of the Research Project.
 All references must be less than 10 years old.
-The group will use a provided template to annotate each source.
+The student will use a provided template to annotate each source.
 The assignment must be in current APA format.
-One group member will submit the final version of the Annotated Bibliography.
+The student will submit the final version of the Annotated Bibliography.
 The student must read all instructor feedback and implement it on future assignments.

-The student and his or her group will complete a full sentence Outline in preparation for the Final Document of the Research Project.
+The student will complete a full sentence Outline in preparation for the Final part of the Research Project.
 The Outline will include a thesis statement, the research questions/issues being addressed, how much space will be allotted to each section of the paper, and a preliminary reference list of at least 20 scholarly articles from peer-reviewed journals.
-One group member will submit the final version of the Outline.
+The student will submit the final version of the Outline.
 The student must read all instructor feedback and implement it on future assignments.

-The student and his or her group will be responsible for constructing and reviewing the Draft.
+The student will be responsible for constructing and reviewing the Draft.
 This assignment must be a full-length Draft of the 4,500–6,000-word paper in current APA format, including 20 scholarly articles from peer-reviewed journals and a title page, abstract, and reference page, which are not included in the word count.
 One group member will submit the Draft.

-The student and his or her group will be responsible for constructing and reviewing the Final Document.
-Using the preceding parts of the Research Project, the group will submit a final 4,500–6,000-word paper in current APA format, including 20 scholarly articles from peer-reviewed journals and a title page, abstract, and reference page, which are not included in the word count.
-One group member will submit the Final Document.
+The student will be responsible for constructing and reviewing the Final.
+Using the preceding parts of the Research Project, the student will submit a final 4,500–6,000-word paper in current APA format, including 20 scholarly articles from peer-reviewed journals and a title page, abstract, and reference page, which are not included in the word count.
+The student will submit the Final.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a time limit of 50 minutes.
+Each quiz will cover the Reading & Study material for the assigned module: week.
+Each quiz will be open-book/open-notes, contain15 multiple-choice questions, and have a time limit of 30 minutes.